InvestingGroupProject/Investing_Analysis/README.md

    3. Final Data Source: [Gas & Stocks](https://github.com/InvestingGroupProject/Stock_And_Gas_Analysis/blob/main/Resources/Gas%20and%20Stocks.csv)

-4. **Questions we hope to answer:** In addition to understanding if there is a correlation between stock and gas prices, we would also like to use the data to answer the following questions:
+In addition to understanding if there is a correlation between stock and gas prices, we also set out to see if the data could tell us:

-   1. How has the stock market, specifically S&P500, changed in the last X years?
+   1. How the stock market, specifically S&P500, has changed in the last 5 years
-   2. What drives petroleum product prices?
+   2. What drives petroleum product prices; and
-   4. Can we predict gas or stock price behavior?
+   4. If we could predict gas or stock price behavior

-**Segment 2**

-5. **Description of the data exploration phase of the project:**
-6. **Description of the analays phase of the project:**

 ### Machine Learning Model

-**Segment 1**

-   1. **Takes in data in from the provisional database:**  the local database was created by merging large sets of data in a time series table and we exported tables by cvs file to use for models.

-   2. **Outputs label(s) for input data:** For the first part on the Machine learning section.
-We wil be using Supervised Machine Learning Linear Regression Model to test the correlation between the Gas Prices and Stock Prices.
+To start the Machine Learning Model, a local database was created by merging large sets of data in a time series table and exporting tables by cvs file.
+Further, we wil be using Supervised Machine Learning Linear Regression Model to test the correlation between the Gas Prices and Stock Prices.

 Data Types: Multivariate